captcha-eu/docs/wordpress-install.md

 If you'd like to get early access to WFLS support please contact hello@captcha.eu or contact the support via www.captcha.eu/contact. you can also use the live chat.

+# Gravity Forms

+there is some issues with "Gravity Forms" - you need to disable gravity forms honeypot feature. it interferes with captcha.eu